Yogita98/Yogita98/README.md

 <h2> 𝐇𝐞y 𝐭𝐡𝐞𝐫𝐞! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h2>

-* Primary coding language: JavaScript.
+* Primary coding language: JavaScript
-* I’m currently working on improving my portfolio.
+* I’m currently contributing to Mozilla Firefox
 * Lately, I've switched my tech stack to JavaScript so I'm exploring the world of Js
 * 👯 I'll be contributing to the Script Winter of Code 2021
 * I'm always looking for opportunities to work on an open source project